dereuromark/cakephp-upgrade/README.md

 Don't forget to remove the old 1.3 cake folder and manually clear the (persistent) cache before running the shell.

+Remember: At this point you are already using the shell as 2.x shell. "cake1.x" or whatever you used before is now officially dead.

 ## Disclaimer

 Use this script ONLY after backing up your app folder.